FAQs ?

 For those who want a thicker

-sew them together.
-If you would like this option please add $50
+shoe: I can make them double layer.
+If you would like this option please add $60

 to quoted prices.